Training for Individuals, Communities,

 Get road-tested, affordable, do-it-yourself solutions for a changing climate that YOU can launch NOW!

-Start today with ‘8 Steps to Cut Your Carbon Footprint 50%.’
+Start today with ‘8 Steps: Cut Your Carbon Footprint 50%.’

 In this video, Tim gives a step-by-step summary on how to prepare for a hurricane.